zhaoyul/xauto/docs/html/_sources/functional.txt

            * Exhibition cost
              * Free or Price range (low, high) and currency

     * It must be possible to somehow determine if a stream is happening now.
-Might be enought to check the current date and time
+Might be enough to check the current date and time in the frontend.

 1. Create / edit /delete event